-Medical Cannabis is an effective method for treating a variety of medical conditions.
-Legal in 30 states medical cannabis is approved for a number of qualifying indications.
+Medical cannabis is an effective method for treating a variety of medical conditions.
+Legal in 33 states medical cannabis is approved for a number of qualifying indications.
 After its legalization in New York State in 2014, DENT quickly became the largest resource in Upstate New York for certifying and managing patients.
-With over 30 DENT providers qualified to certify patients, the DENT Cannabis Clinic oversees 5,000 medical marijuana patients and has become a tireless advocate for its acceptance and use by the medical community.
-We gathered commonly asked questions, and gave them to Dr. Laszlo Mechtler, Director of the DENT Cannabis Clinic, who answered them on Facebook Live.
-Here are a few of the most frequently asked questions.
-Check out the entire presentation below.
+With over 30 DENT providers qualified to certify patients, the DENT Cannabis Clinic oversees 7,000 medical marijuana patients and has become a tireless advocate for its acceptance and use by the medical community.
+We gathered commonly asked questions and gave them to Director of the DENT Cannabis Clinic, Dr. Laszlo Mechtler, who answered them on Facebook Live.

 At DENT, you must be referred to the Cannabis Clinic by a current treating physician.
 By beginning with this referral, our Cannabis Clinic providers can create a collaborative partnership with the patient and the referring provider, giving our providers the opportunity to learn the most we can about the patient’s current medical condition and previous medical history.
 This allows us to provide comprehensive care to the patient.

-To begin the process, the patient (or referring provider) can download the referral form from the DENT website (www.dentinstitute.com), give it to their physician to fill out, then have it sent back to DENT (fax number located on the top of the form).
-After receiving the referral along with office notes and diagnostic testing records, our Medical Director determines whether or not there is a qualifying indication based upon NYS guidelines.
+To begin the process, the patient (or referring provider) can download the referral form on the DENT website, give it to their physician to fill out, then have it sent back to DENT (fax number located on the top of the form).
+After receiving the referral along with office notes and diagnostic testing records, our medical director determines whether or not there is a qualifying indication based upon New York State (NYS) guidelines.
 From there, our Cannabis Clinic team will call the patient to schedule a consultation appointment.
 The chronic pain indication has a wait time of approximately 4 months upon receipt of the referral for an appointment.

-Being seen by a provider does not guarantee the patient a certification.
+A consultation with a provider does not guarantee certification.
 Further testing may be recommended or it may be found that the patient doesn’t qualify for the NYS program.
-If the patient does qualify, they will receive their certification from the provider, at that point, the patient has to go online and register themselves as a patient with New York State (instructions given to patient from our office staff).
+If the patient does qualify they will receive their certification from the provider, at which point the patient has to go online and register themselves as a patient with New York State (instructions given to patient from our office staff).
 Once the patient has registered online and NYS has approved the account, the patient has the opportunity to print a temporary card off of their account that is valid for 30 days until their hard copy card arrives in the mail.
-The patient must have this card in hand along with the certification to enter a dispensary and obtain their Medical Cannabis product.
+The patient must have this card in hand along with the certification to enter a dispensary and obtain their medical cannabis product.
 Currently, there are 5 dispensaries in New York State (with multiple locations throughout the state).
-Locally there are dispensaries located in Amherst and Williamsville (PharmaCannis, MedMen).
+Locally, there are dispensaries located in Amherst and Williamsville (PharmaCannis, MedMen).

 • Amyotrophic Lateral Sclerosis (ALS/Lou Gehrig’s)